Living-with-machines/CensusGeocoder/README.md

 This work was supported by Living with Machines (AHRC grant AH/S01179X/1) and The Alan Turing Institute (EPSRC grant EP/N510129/1).
 Living with Machines, funded by the UK Research and Innovation (UKRI) Strategic Priority Fund, is a multidisciplinary collaboration delivered by the Arts and Humanities Research Council (AHRC), with The Alan Turing Institute, the British Library and the Universities of Cambridge, East Anglia, Exeter, and Queen Mary University of London.

-I'd also like to  thank @mcollardanuy for reviewing the code.
+I'd also like to  thank @mcollardanuy for reviewing the code, Joe Day and Alice Reid for supplying RSD Boundary data and lookups prior to their deposit with the UK Data Service.